smartcontractkit/functions-hardhat-starter-kit/README.md

 In order to set up your own project which uses Chainlink Functions, please refer to the [Functions Toolkit NPM package](https://www.npmjs.com/package/@chainlink/functions-toolkit).

 ## Supported Networks
+> ⚠️⚠️⚠️
+>As at 13 April 2024, Mumbai (anchored to Goerli) stopped producing blocks.
+Mumbai's deprecation had been announced in favour of a new Amoy testnet, anchored to Sepolia.
+> Amoy support is coming soon, and in the meanwhile we recommend you use the Ethereum Sepolia testnet or the Avalanche Fuji testnet for Functions related projects.
+Please refer to docs.chain.link to find the latest information on networks that support Chainlink services.
 ### Mainnets

 - Ethereum : `ETHEREUM_RPC_URL`, `--network ethereum`